-There are currently two (2) passenger transfer stations and six (7) passenger transfer points provided on the CAT system as shown on Figure 2-20.
-Seven transfer stops are located throughout the Naples area.
+There are currently two (2) passenger transfer stations and five (5) passenger transfer points provided on the CAT system as shown on Figure 2-20.
 The two transfer stations are located at the Intermodal Transfer Facility at the government complex and the CAT Radio Road Operations facility.
-Other transfer point locations include: Walmart Plaza; Pine

-Ridge and Goodlette-Frank Rd (Magnolia Square Plaza); Coastland Center; Creekside (Immokalee Road); and the Health Department in Immokalee.
+Other transfer point locations include: Walmart Plaza; Pine Ridge and Goodlette-Frank Rd (Magnolia Square Plaza); Coastland Center; Creekside (Immokalee Road); and the Health Department in Immokalee.

 CAT's principal passenger transfer station is located on the Intermodal Transfer Facility at the government complex.
-Grants were awarded for the design and construction of a permanent multimodal passenger transfer station at the Government Center which was completed in 2013 and for design and construction of a secondary transfer station at the Radio Road Operations Facility.
+Grants were awarded for the design and construction of a permanent multimodal passenger transfer station at the Government Center which was completed in 2013 and for the design and construction of a secondary transfer station at the Radio Road Operations Facility.